MrIkso/MGSHDFix/README.md

 - See **MGSHDFix Config Tool.exe** in the `/plugins` folder to adjust settings for the fix.

+## Support
+Please report any issues you notice on our Github [here](https://github.com/Lyall/MGSHDFix/issues/new/choose).
+For more immediate problems, you can contact us in the [#HDFix](https://discord.gg/bFv9bZmWDV) channel of the Metal Gear Network Discord.

 ## Known Issues
-Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

 ### MGS 2